summarizing and graphing data in spss#

 the descriptives dialog, with no variables selected.

 Here, you can select which variables you want to describe by highlighting them in the left-hand field and clicking the arrow button in the middle of the window, or by double-clicking on them.
-To remove variables from the calculation, you do the same by highlighting them in the right-hand field.

 the descriptives dialog, with four variables (Tmax, Tmean, Tmin, and Rain) selected.